YunoHost-Apps/appflowy_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+AppFlowy is the AI workspace where you achieve more without losing control of your data